AlonsoLopezMendoza/FinalProjectWebTesting/README.md

-* Guide
+Guide:
-Required Software for project?
+* Required Software for project?
-How to install?
+* How to install?
-How to use?
+* How to use?
-How to view outcome of testing?
+* How to view outcome of testing?